 Prerequisites

 • Data files are uploaded to the OSS bucket.
-The following conditions are met for the format of the OSS path:
+The OSS path meets the following conditions:

-• The bucket has at least one level of child directories.
+• The OSS bucket has at least one level of child directories.

-• The objects in the same table or partition of the OSS path are in the same format.
+• The objects in the same table or partition in the OSS path are in the same format.

-• The objects in the same table or partition of the OSS path contain the same types of fields and the same quantity of fields.
+• The objects in the same table or partition in the OSS path contain the same types and quantity of fields.

 Limits

-You can create only a single metadata discovery task for each cluster in the same OSS path.
+You can create only one metadata discovery job for each cluster in the same OSS path.

 Procedure